 SpareBank 1 Nord-Norge is a regional savings bank, and its market area is Northern Norway.
 The Group provides a full range of financial services for the region's retail and corporate markets.
-53.4 per cent of the Bank is owned by the community in Northern Norway.
-The Group's business strategy includes being a driving force behind sustainable development in the region.
+56.3 per cent of the Bank is owned by the northern Norwegian community.
+The Group's business strategy includes being a driver of sustainable development in the North.